 After teaching for a few years in a central London school, Jessica married Mark and now has a daughter and four sons.
 Her children remain her greatest educators and she is passionate about seeing children of all abilities flourish and develop their full potential.

 Jessica remains convinced that developing relational skills and emotional intelligence are as important as academic success.

 Jessica was elected a parent governor in 2014 and is a member of the governing body’s pupil committee.

+He graduated with a BA and then an MSt in Theology from Oxford University before completing a PGCE at King’s College London.
+He spent a year teaching RS and Philosophy at North London Collegiate School and was then appointed Head of RE at a boarding school near Stanstead.
 Before joining the FBS staff team, Sam spent over four years in full-time ministry and leadership roles in a church in Hertfordshire, where he was involved with preaching, music and working with students, teenagers and younger children.

 Simon Lough graduated from Oxford with a degree in Politics, Philosophy and Economics.
 He spent seven years living and working for a UK merchant bank in Japan, where he acquired a love of Japan and the Japanese language, before returning to the UK in 1993.
 He has lived in Fulham ever since.

 Simon worked for and became Chief Executive of Heartwood, an independent wealth manager, before leading the successful sale of the business in 2013 to a major bank.
 He has always had a strong interest in education, as the son of school teachers, and has a particular interest in promoting a level playing field in education, training and employment opportunities.
 He was previously Deputy Chair of the national charity Fairbridge (now part of The Princes Trust) and is now Chair of the charity Envision.

 Simon is married with three daughters.
 He joined the governing body in 2015 and is a member of the resources committee.